johannaklapper/Master-Thesis/README.md

 # Master-Thesis
-Code used for the analysis of my master thesis with the topic: Global patterns and drivers of plant diversity in deserts.
+R-Code used for the analysis of my master thesis with the topic: Global patterns and drivers of plant diversity in deserts.

 Structure: